 - Providing training in relationship skills such as communication and conflict resolution for all staff from the top to the bottom of the organisation.
 Remember that experts find it particularly challenging to collaborate.

-- Nurturing a sense of community, which organisations can help foster by sponsoring group activities and activities such as cross-functional networks or social events like lunchtime yoga, or creating policies and practices that encourage them.
+- Nurturing a sense of community, which organisations can help foster by sponsoring group activities such as cross-functional networks or social events such as lunchtime yoga, or creating policies and practices that encourage them.

 - Encouraging ‘ambidextrous leadership’ to develop leaders who are both task-orientated (able to make objectives clear, to create shared awareness of the dimensions of the task and to provide monitoring and feedback) and relationship-orientated (focused on supporting, motivating and developing the people on their teams and the relationships within).

 - Making good use of ‘heritage relationships’, by populating teams with members who know and trust one another.
 New teams find it harder to collaborate and need some encouragement in the early stages; however, there must be a careful balance or sub-groups can be formed, creating disruptive conflict.